No Free Lunch: Non-Asymptotic Analysis of Prediction-Powered Inference: Theoretical Analysis

-Motivated by this result, in~\cref{sec:split-sample}, we exactly characterize the MSE of the~\nameref{def:split-ppi-inf-n} estimator.
-In~\cref{theorem:split-sample-ppi-general-mse}, we decompose the MSE into three parts: The MSE of the classical estimator, a term that represents the \textit{gain} in efficiency (i.e., a decrease in variance) attributable to pseudo-label quality, and a term that represents the \textit{loss} in efficiency due to errors in estimating the quality of the pseudo-labels.
-In \cref{subsec:indpt-theory}, we first illustrate the relationship between these terms in the setting where pseudo-labels are completely random.
-Here, the MSE of~\nameref{def:split-ppi-inf-n} is always greater than the MSE of the classical estimator, by a multiplicative factor of $(1 + (n-1)^{-1})$.
-In~\cref{subsec:gen-theory}, we characterize the MSE of the~\nameref{def:split-ppi-inf-n} estimator for any joint distribution of gold-standard and pseudo-labels.
-In~\cref{subsec:binary_rvs}, we show how these results simplify in cases where labels are signed ($\{+1, -1\}$).
-Finally, in~\cref{single-sample-theory}, we return to discussion of the single-sample PPI++ estimator, which is more difficult to analyze theoretically, but has some unappealing properties from the perspective of confidence interval construction: It is biased in finite samples, and estimates of the variance that treat $\lambda$ as fixed can lead to misleading optimism.
-We provide full formal proofs for all theoretical results in \cref{sec:all-proofs}
+A complete specification of the finite-sample variance of the ~\nameref{def:cross-ppi-inf-N} estimator requires an analysis of the efficiency loss term.
+We motivate this analysis with the illustrative case when the pseudo-labels are completely random.
+Here, the variance of ~\nameref{def:cross-ppi-inf-N} is always greater than the variance of the classical estimator, by a multiplicative factor of $O(1/n)$.
+Then, in~\cref{subsec:gen-theory}, we characterize the variance of the~\nameref{def:cross-ppi-inf-N} estimator for any joint distribution of gold-standard and pseudo-labels.
+Finally, in~\cref{single-sample-theory}, we return to the discussion of the~\nameref{def:single-sample-ppi-inf-N} estimator, which is more difficult to analyze theoretically but has some unappealing properties from the perspective of confidence interval construction: It is biased in finite samples, and estimates of the variance that treat $\lambda$ as fixed can lead to misleading optimism.
+We provide complete proofs for all theoretical results in \cref{sec:all-proofs}.